Rules and Regulations

 Art.
 49 Doping

-Each participant in the Sierre-Zinal Race undertakes :
+Each participant in the Sierre-Zinal Race undertakes:

 Art.
 50 Proven Doping Case

-If a participant is found to be doping as a result of a positive test carried out three months before or after the Sierre-Zinal Race, or on the occasion of the Sierre-Zinal Race, for which the said participant has been convicted by a decision that has come into force, or if the results of a participant in the Sierre-Zinal Race are subsequently annulled by virtue of a sanction imposed by the anti-doping authorities for the period including the Sierre-Zinal Race, or if the participant in the Sierre-Zinal Race was not supposed to participate in the said race because they were under provisional suspension, the participant will be considered as doping ("Case of Proven Doping") and will be disqualified from the Sierre-Zinal Race for the edition in question (Art.
+If a participant is found guilty of doping as a result of a positive test carried out within three (3) months before or after the Sierre-Zinal Race, or in connection with the Sierre-Zinal Race, and such finding is based on a final and legally binding decision, or if the results of a participant in the Sierre-Zinal Race are subsequently annulled pursuant to a final sanction imposed by competent anti-doping authorities covering the period of the Sierre-Zinal Race, or if the participant should not have taken part in the race due to a provisional suspension in force at the time, the participant shall be deemed to have committed a Proven Doping Case and shall be disqualified from the relevant edition of the Sierre-Zinal Race (Art.
 45 Disqualification).

-12. Intellectual Property and Data Protection (art.
-52-54)
+12. Intellectual Property and Data Protection (Art.
+52–54)

 Art.
 52 Image rights